PSU-Research-Computing/psurc-docs/research-servers.rst

   module load openmpi-x86_64
   module load mpich2-x86_64

-These commands can be added to your ``.bashrc`` if you need them routinely.
+These commands can be added to your ``.bashrc`` if you need them routinely or dynamically loaded from shell scripts that launch your MPI jobs.
+You may be interested in running this on the :ref:`cluster`.